Since leaving the states to travel full-time, Luna the traveling pooch has been to 21 European countries (and 25 countries overall).

 A restaurant in Rome, Italy.

 Reasoning: Accommodations, trains, stores, restaurants…it’s all so easy to navigate with a dog in Italy!
 Not to mention that locals have loved her pretty much everywhere we’ve gone – from Modena to Rome to Sicily.
 Occasionally you’ll run into something that isn’t dog-friendly, but it’s extremely occasional and Italian culture is extremely forgiving, so nobody’s going to hunt you down to yell at you if you’ve wandered into a no-dogs-allowed covered market.
+We even saw dogs in grocery stores in Florence, so seems like there’s very little off-limits to dogs.

 Reasoning: Dog-friendly apartments were easy to find.
 Hotels were a bit trickier, but we were also there in winter and not as much was open, so summertime might be a much easier task.
 Transit was also easy (buses never blinked an eye at us).
 The lovely hiking trails were all dog-friendly.
 And I took Luna into many restaurants without issue.